When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Sibling Names for Lana

-Reflecting its extensive history and popularity, there are endless names that go well alongside Lana for a sibling of any gender.
-Some options include:
+Reflecting its extensive history and popularity, there are endless names that go well alongside Lana.
+You generally want a name that bridges the gap between the 1950s and the 2020s.

 Famous People Named Lana

-There are many famous actresses, politicians, athletes, and directors with the name Lana from the past and present.
-Some of the most recognizable are:
+There are many famous actresses, politicians, athletes, and directors with the name Lana.
+It is a name that seems to attract the spotlight.

-• Lana: American professional wrestler in the WWE.
+• Lana: The mononym of C.J.
+Perry, an American professional wrestler and manager in the WWE.

 • Lana Clarkson: American actress and model best known for her fantasy movie roles.